Spacer Spacer Spacer Spacer Spacer Spacer Spacer Spacer

 Of course, none of the streamlining we've done affect its' ability to run other Windows applications.
 While the device isn't made for high-intensity computing applications such as CAD or video production, it can certainly run Microsoft Office and all other general applications.

-The SkyPad2 comes with a detailed Help document (the life preserver icon on the Windows Desktop) that answers common usage questions.
+The SkyPad3 comes with a detailed Help document (the life ring icon on the Windows Desktop) that answers common usage questions.

 SkyPad Windows Desktop